Kong/kongrocks-dev/README.md

-## KongRocks
+## KongRocks-Dev - development/testing dependencies

-This repository serves as Kong Gateway's private Luarocks server.
+This repository serves as Kong Gateway's private Luarocks server *used for development / testing dependencies.
+For Kong "prod" dependencies, a separate internal repository is used.

 ### How to add a new Rock